PRIVACY AND SECURITY POLICY

 - third party reward, loyalty, co-branding and privileges programme providers;

-- co-branding partners of the Bank or any member of the HSBC Group (the names of such co-branding partners will be provided during the application process for the relevant services and products, as the case may be);
+- co-branding partners of ours or any member of the HSBC Group (the names of such co-branding partners will be provided during the application process for the relevant products and services, as the case may be);

 - charitable or non-profit making organisations; and

-Such information may be transferred to a place outside Hong Kong.
+Such data may be transferred in and to a place outside Hong Kong.